 Russell Kalmacoff, President

-At UC Berkeley Mr. Kalmacoff chaired a campaign that established a Professorship of Canadian Studies.
-He is founder of the UC Berkeley Alumni Club of Canada and is a member of the Canadian Studies Advisory Board.
+Mr. Kalmacoff has remained active and involved with various academic institutions.
+In the early 2000s, at UC Berkeley, Mr. Kalmacoff chaired a campaign that established a Professorship of Canadian Studies.
+During that period, he founded the UC Berkeley Alumni Club of Canada and joined the Canadian Studies Advisory Board.
 In 2006, he organized an Alberta California Energy Conference at Berkeley.
 In 2012 he sponsored the Dean of the Business School at the University of Manitoba to speak at Berkeley on how Canada avoided the sub-prime meltdown